CE-Programming/asm-docs/pages/resources/asm/libload.md

 # Relocation

-When the assembler hits a **.r** or **.r2** macro, it stores the current location counter +1 or +2 respectively to the relocation table.
+When the assembler encounters a **.r** or **.r2** macro, it stores the current location counter +1 or +2 respectively to the relocation table.
 The relocation table is then placed after the code section.

 After the relocation information is two special words: one which holds an offset pointer to the start of the dependency table, and one that holds the size of the library if it were to be extraceted to RAM.

-This size consists of the dependencies+code portions; no header, function, or anything else is included.
+This size consists of the dependencies & code portions; no header, functions, or anything else is included in calculations.

 # LibLoad Process

 The process taken by LibLoad is breifly summarized in the following flowchart:

+(For a more detailed description, continue reading below)

 ![LibLoad]({{site.baseurl}}/images/resources/libload/flowchart.png "A.K.A absoulte madness")

+# The Launcher

+The launcher portion of code is simply a routine that exists within the program that can jump to the first byte of the LibLoad appvar.
+During this process, LibLoad assumes control over the executing program in order to run its own code.